cwqt/site/posts/2022-10-11-dangers-of-caching-and-concurrency.md

 ![mongo dying](https://ftp.cass.si/4~5xs080e.png)

-Looing at the the query logs I found that almost all the CPU was taken up by an aggregation pipeline which summed up subdocument values across all users, an expensive operation, but done infrequently enough that it's not an issue, besides the pipeline is only used in a couple places, and there's caching in place where
+Looking at the the query logs I found that almost all the CPU was taken up by an aggregation pipeline which summed up subdocument values across all users, an expensive operation, but done infrequently enough that it's not an issue, besides the pipeline is only used in a couple places, and there's caching in place where